• null

 “Scaling up and expansion of the installation in Sleeuwijk.”

-In order to purify more efficient and sustainable waste water, the Rivierenland water board will centralize.
+In order to purify more efficient and sustainable waste water, the Rivierenland water board is centralized.

-Centralization of WWTP Sleeuwijk leads to concrete results in the area of economies of scale.
-Due to economies of scale, there is relatively less maintenance and effects can be treated, resulting in cost savings.
-The increased capacity offers opportunities for an energy plant in the future.
+Centralization of WWTP Sleeuwijk has led to concrete results in the area of economies of scale.
+Due to economies of scale, there is relatively less maintenance and more effective treatment, resulting in cost savings.
+The increased capacity has also led to the construction of an energy plant.

 Also make your waste water treatment more sustainable?